 A large wind turbine is seen Oct.
 6, 2008, in Atlantic City, N.J.
 The local utilities authority's wind farm consists of 5 wind turbines that generate 7.5 MWh, enough energy to power approx. 2,500 homes.

 Tackling U.S. Energy Challenges and Opportunities: Preliminary Policy Recommendations for Enhancing Energy Innovation in The United States

 February 18, 2009

-Authors: Laura Diaz Anadon, Assistant Professor of Public Policy, Harvard Kennedy School; Belfer Center for Science and International Affairs, Kelly Sims Gallagher, Member of the Board, Matthew Bunn, Professor of Practice; Co-Principal Investigator, Project on Managing the Atom, Charles Jones, Former Associate, Energy Technology Innovation Policy research group, 2011–2013; Former Research Fellow, Energy Technology Innovation Policy research group, 2008–2010
+Authors: Laura Diaz Anadon, Associate, Environment and Natural Resources Program, Kelly Sims Gallagher, Member of the Board, Matthew Bunn, Professor of Practice; Co-Principal Investigator, Project on Managing the Atom, Charles Jones, Former Associate, Energy Technology Innovation Policy research group, 2011–2013; Former Research Fellow, Energy Technology Innovation Policy research group, 2008–2010

 The incoming Obama Administration and the 111th Congress face enormous challenges and opportunities in tackling the pressing security, economic, and environmental problems posed by the energy sector in the United States and worldwide.
 Improving the technologies of energy supply and end-use is a prerequisite for surmounting these challenges in a timely and cost-effective way.